Explaining medicine to young readers

 Why do people get sick?
 What’s a virus?
-Who invents medicine, and what do they put in it?
+Who invents a medicine, and what do they put in it?
 "Drugs and Bugs – A little book about medicines" is a children’s book that sets out to answer those questions in a fun and engaging way.

 Without skipping any of the important facts about medicines, diseases and the human body, this book explains how pharmaceuticals and the immune system work.
 This knowledge sets the foundation for understanding the many issues that concern pharmacovigilance.